tyknkd/news-analyzer/README.md

 ```shell
 mkdir secrets && echo yourpasswordgoeshere > secrets/postgres_password.txt
 ```
 4. Obtain an API key from [https://newsapi.org](https://newsapi.org) and save it to a separate secrets file with the following bash command, replacing the `yournewsapikeygoeshere` string with your newly obtained key.
-(NB: You can run the tests with a fake key, but an exception will be thrown if you attempt to run the app locally.)
+(NB: You can run the tests with a fake key, but an exception will be thrown if you attempt to run the app locally without a valid key.)
 ```shell
 echo yournewsapikeygoeshere > secrets/news_api_key.txt
 ```

 ### A. Fully Containerized Setup
 1. Perform preliminary environment setup above.
-2. Optional: Run all tests in containers
+2. Optional: Run all tests in containers.
+(This will take several minutes.)
 ```shell
 docker compose up test
 ```